Adamchello/Adamchello/README.md

 ## 🦾 Projects

 - [🎧 Spotify playlist generator](https://github.com/Adamchello/spotify-playlist-generator) | Are you tired of listening to your old playlist over and over again?
-Try out playlist generator, to add a little bit of new sounds to your spotify playlist.
+Try out the playlist generator, to add a little bit of new sounds to your spotify playlist.
 - Work in progress 🧐...

 ## 🌱 Hobbies